Police search for missing Knoxville teen

 KNOXVILLE, Tenn.
-(WATE) — Investigators are searching for a Knoxville teen who has not been seen for a week since leaving her home.
+(WATE) — Investigators are searching for a Knoxville teen who has not been seen for a week since leaving her home in an Uber.

 The Knoxville Police Department is searching for 17-year-old Desaray Thurmer after she left her Middlebrook Drive home in an Uber on Sept.
 5. She was not seen since around 8 p.m.